Tidal power: 20th century

-US studies in the 21st century
+21st century

 The Snohomish PUD, a public utility district located primarily in Snohomish County, Washington State, began a tidal energy project in 2007.
 In April 2009 the PUD selected OpenHydro, a company based in Ireland, to develop turbines and equipment for eventual installation.
 The project as initially designed was to place generation equipment in areas of high tidal flow and operate that equipment for four to five years.
 After the trial period the equipment would be removed.
 The project was initially budgeted at a total cost of $10 million, with half of that funding provided by the PUD out of utility reserve funds, and half from grants, primarily from the US federal government.
 The PUD paid for part of this project from reserves and received a $900,000 grant in 2009 and a $3.5 million grant in 2010 in addition to using reserves to pay an estimated $4 million of costs.
 In 2010 the budget estimate was increased to $20 million, half to be paid by the utility, half by the federal government.
 The utility was unable to control costs on this project, and by October 2014, the costs had ballooned to an estimated $38 million and were projected to continue to increase.
 The PUD proposed that the federal government provide an additional $10 million towards this increased cost, citing a gentlemen's agreement.
 When the federal government refused to pay this, the PUD cancelled the project after spending nearly $10 million from reserves and grants.
 The PUD abandoned all tidal energy exploration after this project was cancelled and does not own or operate any tidal energy sources.

-Rance tidal power plant in France
+Projects

+France

 In 1966, Électricité de France opened the Rance Tidal Power Station, located on the estuary of the Rance River in Brittany.
 It was the world's first tidal power station.
 The plant was for 45 years the largest tidal power station in the world by installed capacity: Its 24 turbines reach peak output at 240 megawatts (MW) and average 57 MW, a capacity factor of approximately 24%.